 For Colin, the Center is a living laboratory, one that can be a how-to guide to retrofit the millions of old, inefficient buildings that are out in the world using more energy than they should.
 “Let’s test a few ideas” is his motto, along with sharing their successes — and their failures — with the community.

 “We’re never done.
-There’s always new technology and new approaches that use less resources,” said Colin.
+There’s always new technology and new approaches that use fewer resources,” said Colin.
 Undaunted by this challenge, the team says there’s more to come.
 Next up: addressing the facility’s natural gas consumption.
 With support from a CORE Community Grant, they are evaluating how a ground source heat system could take them to the next level.

 Even if you’ve done efficiency work in the past few years, we still recommend you reach out to explore new opportunities.
 Visit our office at the Third Street Center, and get a tour of the new LED lights.
 To learn more, and for free technical and financial advising on your business, please reach out to Brad Davis at 970.925.9775 (ext 506) or email@example.com.